zredlined/team4419-robot-cards/README.md

 1. Go back to the main repo page
 2. Click **"Add file"** → **"Create new file"**
-3. Name your file: `cards/your-username.yaml` (replace with your actual GitHub username)
+3. Name your file: `cards/your-username.yaml` (replace with your actual GitHub username- e.g. cards/zredlined.yaml)
 4. Paste the template contents
 5. Edit the fields with your robot design:
    - **username**: Your GitHub username